dmlc/xgboost/doc/tutorials/advanced_custom_obj.rst

     yhat = softmax(booster.inplace_predict(X), axis=1)

-Should produce an evaluation log as follows (note: the function is decreasing as expected - unlike other objectives, the minimum value here can reach below zero):
+Should produce an evaluation log as follows (note: the function is decreasing as expected - but unlike other objectives, the minimum value here can reach below zero):

 .. code-block:: none